How to Choose Between Free and Paid SSL Certificates

 5. Scalability

-- If you plan to secure multiple subdomains or websites, consider a paid SSL certificate with wildcard or multi-domain capabilities.
+- If your website has multiple subdomains or requires multi-domain coverage, a paid SSL certificate with wildcard or multi-domain options is more practical.

 Conclusion: Which SSL Certificate Is Right for You?